 Emergency readmissions – where patients are readmitted to hospital in an emergency within 30 days of discharge – are frequently used as a measure of poor patient outcomes.
 However, it is not this simple.
-Some emergency readmissions may result from potentially avoidable adverse events, but others may be due unrelated or unforeseen causes of admission.
-Some may relate to changes in the way that hospitals run services – for example through the increased use of frailty and ambulatory care units.
+Some emergency readmissions may result from potentially avoidable adverse events, but others may be due to unrelated or unforeseen causes of admission.
+Some may relate to changes in the way that hospitals run services – for example, through the increased use of frailty and ambulatory care units.
 And others might be a consequence of our ageing population and the increase in the number of people living with multiple chronic conditions.

-Between 2010/11 and 2016/17, the number of 30-day emergency readmissions to hospital in England increased by 19.2%, from 1,157,570 to 1,379,790.
-Meanwhile, the total number of hospital admissions increased by 10.5% over the same time period, from 15,527,166 to 17,164,662 (data not shown).
+Between 2013/14 and 2019/20, the number of 30-day emergency readmissions to hospital in England increased by 26%, from 748,713 to 941,217.
+The total number of emergency admissions increased by 9% over the same time period, from 6,004,645 to 6,558,727 (data not shown).
 This resulted in an increase in the emergency readmissions rate, from 12.5% in 2013/14 to 14.4% in 2019/20.

 About this data